hortencia718/project-booking_band/README.md

 Able to see a single student and all the ducks owned by that student

 Able to sign in a new user

-Able to edit a user's booking
+* Yes you are able to sign in/ create new user

-Able to see a list of all the bands
+Able to book an occasion in booking

-Able to see a single booking and see all its details
+Yes able to book an ocassion

-Able to edit a booking and its details
+Able to see a list of all the bands about the band page

-Able to cancel/delete a band for an occasion
+Able to see a single booking and see all its details some what yes,